 A laughter like silver bells rang in my mind.

-This time, Berganza had to let my argument stand.
+This time, Berganza didn’t question my argument.

 “When the time comes, take care of Little Master.
 That's all I ask of you.”